Voting in a Municipal Election

 General Information:

 Municipal elections are held quadrennially on the fourth Tuesday in August.
-The next City election for the office of Mayor and for five City Council positions will be held on Tuesday, August 25, 2020.
-These are non-partisan, at-large elections.
+The next City election for the office of Mayor and for five City Council positions will be held on Tuesday, August 26, 2025.

 Voters must be registered a minimum of 14 days prior to the election.
 If you have moved or had a name change, please update your information prior to this deadline.
 Registration and updates may be done on-line at www.alabamavotes.gov or forms may be obtained.